 Trying to be one man army and not seeking help

-One can not build a company single handedly, it involves people with varied skills.
-With the increase in work probability of mis-management increases and it becomes very difficult for a single person to do each and every thing.
+One can not build a company single-handedly, it involves people with varied skills.
+With the increase in work probability of mismanagement increases and it becomes very difficult for a single person to do everything.
 Like-minded and passionate team members make it possible to realise the dream in an efficient way.
-Time has changed, now it is all about collaborating and helping each other grow and flourish.
+Time is changing, now it is all about collaborating and helping each other grow and flourish.
 Professionals find networking and helping each other a very good way to explore and learn.
-It is first step to build a symbiotic community.
+It is the first step to building a symbiotic community.
 Holding back oneself from doing so surely is equivalent to deliberately ignoring potential opportunities.

 Not investing in learning

 Nurturing a business is a dynamic process.
-Though the core values remain same but the ones flexible to change according to client’s needs are the ones who survive.
-Change is the only constant and the only way to sail through the waves of change is by boarding the ship of learnings.
-Investing in learning opportunity is long-term investment for both company and employee.
+Though the core values remain the same, the ones flexible to change according to the client’s needs are the ones who survive.
+Change is the only constant and the only way to sail through the waves of change is by boarding the ship of learning.
+Investing in learning opportunities is a long-term investment for both company and the employee.